kevany23/cs598-milestone1/README.md

 You can run the Java files on IntelliJ.
 The `CallGraphExample.java` file generates the CG representation while the `CFGBuilder.java` file generates the CFG representation.
 `CallGraphExample.java` will generate the cg representation in `graph.txt`.
-`CFGBuilder.java` will generate the cfg representation in `graph1.txt` and `graph2.txt`
+`CFGBuilder.java` will generate the cfg representation in `graph1.txt` and `graph2.txt`<br>
+You can change the String for the classPath and other settings in those java files.
 <br>

-Move the files visualization directory.
+Move the files to the  `visualization` directory.
 You must have `Graphviz` the program on your machine and its library installed on Python.
-In the visualization directory run:<br>
+In the `visualization` directory run:<br>
 ### For CG representation:
 `python visualizeCG.py optionalFile`<br>
 Without a text representation file name passed in, it defaults to `graph.txt`.<br>